 Can I get porters to carry my bag?

 There is local support for this trek, so you will only have to carry day bags throughout.
-Once based at the AWF camp in the reserve you will be heading out on day trips into the jungle so you will only need to carry personal kit, food and water for the day and a share of the team medical kit.
+Once you have set up the jungle camp in the reserve you will be heading out on day trips into the jungle, so you will only need to carry personal kit, food and water for the day and a share of the team medical kit.
 That being said, it will be hot and humid and the team will be covering difficult jungle terrain, so you should train in preparation for this expedition by meeting the requirements in the fitness section.

 I’m a vegetarian, can I join?